Washington State Route 903: Route description

 SR 903 begins at an intersection with SR 970 just north of the Interstate 90 (I-90) / SR 970 interchange, headed westerly into the town of Cle Elum.
 Before entering Cle Elum, the highway intersects its spur route, SR 903 Spur, which serves as a bypass for travelers on SR 970 who wish to avoid the main interchange of SR 903.
 The roadway parallels a railroad line before it terminates in South Cle Elum.
 The highway jogs to the north for a block before turning back west along Second Street, exiting the town and turning northwesterly.
 SR 903 continues through a roundabout before entering the town of Roslyn.
 The highway continues through town, turning southwesterly on Nevada Street, before turning back northwesterly at Seventh Street, exiting Roslyn.
 The highway continues through Ronald before terminating at the boundary of the Wenatchee National Forest, east of Cle Elum Lake.
 The roadway continues northerly however as Salmon La Sac Road.

-The Washington State Department of Transportation (WSDOT) measures traffic counts, measured in terms of annual average daily traffic, with as few as 1,100 cars at the northern terminus, and as many as 7,400 cars just past the intersection at Pennsylvania Avenue in Roslyn.
+The Washington State Department of Transportation (WSDOT) measures traffic counts, measured in terms of annual average daily traffic, with as few as 1,100 cars at the northern terminus, and as many as 7,400 cars just past the intersection at Pennsylvania Avenue in Cle Elum.

+Communities Served and Access

+SR-903 is the sole paved road connecting the communities of Roslyn, Ronald, and Lake Cle Elum to the regional highway network.
+The Salmon La Sac Road, which continues beyond the northern terminus into the Wenatchee National Forest, extends access to the Salmon La Sac Campground and the upper Cle Elum River valley.
+During summer months, the corridor serves a substantially expanded population including visitors to Suncadia Resort (a resort and residential community located at I-90 Exit 80) and recreationists using Cle Elum Lake.

+Traffic

+According to the Washington State Department of Transportation's 2024 Annual Average Daily Traffic data, approximately 5,800 vehicles per day pass the Bullfrog Road roundabout at milepost 4.21 — the point north of which SR-903 serves as the sole paved access road for the communities of Roslyn, Ronald, and Lake Cle Elum.
+Traffic volumes decrease gradually along the upper corridor, from 4,300 vehicles per day at Roslyn to 1,300 vehicles per day at the northern terminus near the Wenatchee National Forest boundary.